Charlie and his Orchestra: History

 As an official Reichsministerium band, the group made over 90 recordings between March 1941 and February 1943.
 Arrangements were by Templin, Willy Berking and Franz Mück, with lyrics written by the Propagandaministerium.
 Schwedler was permitted to travel to neutral and occupied countries to collect jazz and dance music, which helped the band and propaganda ministry to produce more recordings.
-Outside their "official" duties, many members of the band supplemented their income by playing in underground venues.
+Outside their "official" duties, many band members supplemented their income by playing in underground venues.

+During World War II, the German youth retained an interest in swing music despite its prohibition.
+These youth would take a stance against the militarization of German society and create groups known as schlurfs.
+Created across Germany, these groups would repurpose propaganda efforts by the Nazi government and listen to propaganda bands like Charlie and his Orchestra due to the ease of access to swing music.

-By 1943, bombardment by Allied planes took a toll on German broadcast operations; the studio, employees and musicians were moved to southern Germany to perform on the Reichssender Stuttgart radio station.
-Even when the city finally came under attack the band played jazz hits live on international shortwave radio, as German domestic stations played the "cuckoo" air-raid warning.
+By 1943, Allied aerial bombardment took a toll on German broadcast operations in Berlin; the studio, employees, and musicians were evacuated to southern Germany to perform on the Reichssender Stuttgart radio station.
+During this transition, they were forced to move to a smaller broadcast studio and slow their operations as Allied bombing raids on Stuttgart escalated.
+Even when the city finally came under attack by Allied ground forces, the band played jazz hits live on international shortwave radio, as German domestic stations played the "cuckoo" air-raid warning.

-After the war the musicians reorganized under Fritz Brocksieper with the name Freddie Brocksieper, but were still recognized as "Goebbels' band".
+Once Stuttgart was captured by the Americans in April 1945, the American-occupation authorities were impressed with their musical talent and commissioned some of the band to play for them.
+After the war, the musicians reorganized under Fritz Brocksieper with the name Freddie Brocksieper, but were still recognized as "Goebbels' band".
 They played at US Armed Forces clubs in Stuttgart and Ludwigsburg.
 Conductor Lutz Templin became one of the founders of the ARD broadcast network.
-Schwedler (in varying accounts) either emigrated to the US in 1960, or became a businessman who retired at Tegernsee.
+Schwedler (in varying accounts) either emigrated to the US in 1960 or became a businessman who retired at Tegernsee.